B0realian/MeshToImage/README.md

 Image output is still limited to raw .tga for RGB and ascii .pgm for 16-bit grayscale.

-Some .gltf-files have no separate Buffer View for indices and these will, currently, crash the program.
+Some .gltf-files crash the program.
 Working on this.

 ## How it is used
 The program is executed from the command line with a mesh file and a texture file as necessary arguments.
 It will load a single mesh from a .obj, .fbx or .gltf file, with just a main texture.
 It will be presented unlit in perspective and can be zoomed and rotated using a mouse.
 When the user is satisfied with how the mesh is presented, it is possible to switch to orthographic mode with further camera controls mapped to the keyboard, and take a snapshot and save RGB + Z to image files.
 While it is possible to take snapshots in perspective view, the resulting depth data has much lesser quality.

 From the command prompt: "meshtoimage -m path/meshfile -t path/texture" where both mesh and texture are necessary to start the program but can be in desired order (i.e. -t texture can be before -m mesh).

+Additional commands: 	-s float_scale where default is 0.01 (mesh-files that are prime candidates for this program tend to be too large for the renderer).
+						-f will flip the texture vertically.
+To be precise, the program flips by default and this command un-flips.
+If the texture looks broken, try this.

 ## Controls
 Left mouse button and move mouse: rotate object.